Skip to content

 Once the assessment has been carried out, the local authority must decide whether to issue an EHC plan.

-If you have any difficulties accessing an EHC Needs Assessment, get in touch with Contact or SMA UK Outreach and Support.
+If you have any difficulties accessing an EHC Needs Assessment, get in touch with SMA UK’s Support Team

 There is no national standard format for an EHC plan.
 However, it must have the following clearly-labelled sections: